Sunny Beach is one of the most popular tourist destinations in Bulgaria. Here is a list of things to do in Sunny Beach

 Where To Eat At Sunny Beach In Bulgaria

-Sunny Beach is not exactly the most well-known spot in Bulgaria for food, but still, there are plenty of hidden gems around the area.
+Sunny Beach is not exactly the most well-known spot in Bulgaria for food, but still, plenty of hidden gems are around the area.

 Other popular restaurants in Sunny Beach in Bulgaria include the Hawaii Restaurant And Bar and Euphoria Bar & Grill.
 We didn’t get a chance to visit them, but we heard from locals that those were good options.

 If you end up doing the late-night circuit, many late-night food trucks will be open next to the pier that will serve your stomach some much-needed hamburgers, pizza, and, of course, late-night donairs.